Jackywu1/Cluttr/youtube/README.md

 GET /youtube/search
 ```

-Retrieves a list of the current users playlists
+Retrieves a list of the videos returned by the search term

 #### Example Request